Rodeoclash/vodon-pro/README.md

 - 💾 Load and save your projects (includes autosave as you work)
 - 👀 No advertising or tracking.
 - ⚙️ Sensible defaults but can be customised to match your workflow.
-- 🖥 Includes a "Slow CPU" mode to reduce load when many videos are loaded in at once.
 - 😎 Presentation mode which maximises the video sent over screenshare.
 - 🔎 Pan and zoom your videos so you don't miss any details